jupbonillago/jupbonillago/README.md

 # Hi there, I am Juan Pablo 👋
-I am a Software Engineer at Seguros Bolivar with a bachelor degree from the Universidad Nacional de Colombia 💻
+I am a Computer and Software Engineer from the Universidad Nacional de Colombia 💻

 <details>
 	<summary>🛠<b>Skills</b></summary>